gamma-delta/conlangs/Vecinis/how_to/0-Intro.md

-# How to Speak Vecinis
+# 0: How to Speak Vecinis
 by Kjever Han tu D̄azmin

 Written 153 MLI

 Printed by Arrib Qebo tu Marrok

+## In this chapter:
+* A brief overview of Vecinis and the country of Vecinâ
+* North and South Vecinis, the two main dialects
+* A sample text

 Ar̂o!
 This book is meant to be a complete guide to learning to speak, read, and understand both main dialects of Vecinis.